docker/docs/content/manuals/engine/network/drivers/bridge.md

 For more information about this limitation, see [moby/moby#44973](https://github.com/moby/moby/issues/44973#issuecomment-1543747718).

-## Skip IP address configuration
+## Skip Bridge IP address configuration

+The bridge is normally assigned the network's `--gateway` address, which is used as the default route from the bridge network to other networks.

-The `com.docker.network.bridge.inhibit_ipv4` option lets you create a network that uses an existing bridge and have Docker skip configuring the IPv4 address on the bridge.
-This is useful if you want to configure the IP address for the bridge manually.
-For instance if you add a physical interface to your bridge, and need to move its IP address to the bridge interface.
+The `com.docker.network.bridge.inhibit_ipv4` option lets you create a network without the IPv4 gateway address being assigned to the bridge.
+This is useful if you want to configure the gateway IP address for the bridge manually.
+For instance if you add a physical interface to your bridge, and need it to have the gateway address.

-To use this option, you should first configure the Docker daemon to use a self-managed bridge, using the `bridge` option in the `daemon.json` or the `dockerd --bridge` flag.

-With this configuration, north-south traffic won't work unless you've manually configured the IP address for the bridge.
+With this configuration, north-south traffic (to and from the bridge network) won't work unless you've manually configured the gateway address on the bridge, or a device attached to it.

+This option can only be used with user-defined bridge networks.

 ## Next steps